Profits jump at Buffett’s company ahead of annual meeting

 Berkshire’s shareholders meeting always attracts throngs of people who admire the two investors and want to hear whatever wisdom they have to offer about recent events and life lessons.
 And with both men in their 90s this year, some in the crowd feel the urgency to attend now while both men are still here.

 “Charlie Munger is 99.
 I just wanted to see him in person.
-It’s on my bucket list,” Wu said.
+It’s on my bucket list,” said 40-year-old Sheraton Wu from Vancouver.
 “I have to attend while I can.”

+One of the few concessions Buffett makes to his age is that he no longer tours the exhibit hall before the meeting.
+In years past, he would be mobbed by shareholders trying to snap a picture with him while a team of security officers worked to manage the crowd.
+Munger has used a wheelchair for several years, but both men are still sharp mentally.

 Berkshire Hathaway said Saturday morning that it made $35.5 billion, or $24,377 per Class A share, in the first quarter.
 That’s more than 6 times last year’s $5.58 billion, or $3,784 per share.